Skip to content

 Screenshot_of_Audit_Logs___index.jpg

-• A unique ID for the Audit Log record.
+• ID - unique ID for the Audit Log record.

-• The precise day and time the creation, update or deletion/destruction of a record occurred.
+• Date/Time - Precise day and time the creation, update or deletion/destruction of a record occurred.

-• The type of operation performed (Create, Update, Destroy).
+• Operation - Type of operation performed (Create, Update, Destroy).

-• The unique ID of the record that was affected in this operation.
+• Visit - Unique ID of the record that was affected in this operation.

-• The record that was affected and the data that existed in this record before and after the change was made.
+• Changes Made - Record(s) affected by the operation; contains the data that existed in the record before and after the change was executed.

 Here is an example Audit Log entry: